 This might be stating the obvious, but if you are having a private, confidential, or sensitive conversation book a room or phone booth.

 The important thing to remember is that you are part of a community.
 Your coworkers are here because just like you, they want to work around others.
-So remember to be considerate and thoughtful and take some time to read the room before you jump on a call.
+So remember your coworking etiquette.
+Be considerate and thoughtful and take some time to consider the factors before you jump on a call.

 Latest posts by Sarah (see all)